-No!
+No, this is not a vegan brownie recipe.
 I have not tried this recipe with any egg replacements and cannot guarantee they would work out.

 I don’t recommend it.
 This brownie recipe is not super sweet, so the caramel sauce is used to help add just a bit more sweetness to this recipe.

 Yes!
 This brownie recipe is paleo safe.

 No it is not.
 This recipe contains eggs so is not vegan.

 Most brownie mixes are not dairy free but there are some brands that are so be sure to read ingredient labels carefully.
 As well, most brownie recipes are made with butter which is not dairy free.
 Instead of butter this brownie recipe uses cashew butter and coconut oil to keep it dairy free and safe for people with lactose intolerance.

 - Chocolate Avocado Mousse

 - Edible Cookie Dough